 One of DOCTRID’s programs, ASSISTID (Assistive Technologies for People with Intellectual Disabilities and Autism) administers the Marie Curie COFUND project.
 With $12.1 million (8.9 million euro) provided by the European Union and the Irish charity RESPECT (also operated by the Daughters of Charity), ASSISTID will support 40 post-doctoral fellows worldwide, in two waves of 20 until 2019.

 At MSU we have two distinct, but highly related and integrated research initiatives that are comprehensively addressing the needs of individuals who have autism, intellectual and other neurodevelopmental disabilities.
-These are: (1) the DOCTRID Research Institute, which includes the MSU-DOCTRID Hegarty Fellows Program and the EU Marie Curie ASSISTID COFUND Program; and, (2) the newly established interdisciplinary program of Research in Autism, Intellectual and other Neurodevelopmental Disabilities (RAIND).
+These are: (1) the DOCTRID Research Institute, which includes the MSU-DOCTRID Hegarty Fellows Program and the EU Marie Curie ASSISTID COFUND Program; and, (2) the Center for Research in Autism, Intellectual and other Neurodevelopmental Disabilities (C-RAIND).

 Postdoctoral researchers are highly valued at MSU, and contribute greatly to the research mission of the university while gaining additional experience and mentoring as independent researchers for the next stage of their career development process.
 At MSU, in addition to senior research faculty mentors, post doctoral researcher have an array of resources that have been designed to provide them with a highly supportive and stimulating collegial environment.
 For example, the MSU Office of Postdoctoral Training and the Postdoctoral Research Association will be a significant asset to candidates who have received appointments and are designing their postdoctoral Individual Development Plans (IDP).